Odd diagrams, Bruhat order, and pattern avoidance: Odd diagram classes are Bruhat intervals

 \begin{proof}[Proof of Theorem~\ref{thm:bruhat}] By Theorems~\ref{thm:bottomchain} and \ref{thm:topchain}, there exist $u,v \in \Perm_n(D)$ such that $\Perm_n(D) \subseteq [u,v]$.
 By Proposition \ref{pro:maxchain} there is a maximal chain ${\mathcal C}$ in $[u,v]$ such that ${\mathcal C} \subseteq \Perm_n(D)$.
 By Proposition \ref{pro:square} the flip of any maximal chain in $[u,v]$ that is contained in $\Perm_n(D)$ is still contained in $\Perm_n(D)$.
 Hence, by Proposition \ref{pro:flipconn}, all maximal chains in $[u,v]$ are contained in $\Perm_n(D)$, so $[u,v] \subseteq \Perm_n(D)$. \end{proof}

 Figure~\ref{fig:S4} shows the partition of $\symm_4$ into Bruhat intervals arising as odd diagram classes.

 We conclude with a curious consequence of Theorem \ref{thm:bruhat} that is, in a sense, dual to it, and with a conjecture.
 It is clear from the parity condition in Theorem~\ref{thm:legal swaps} that no legal cover in Bruhat order is a covering relation in right weak order, as these are given by adjacent transpositions.
-Theorem~\ref{thm:bruhat} has the following stronger consequence. \begin{corollary} Every odd diagram class $\Perm_n(D)$ is an antichain in right weak order. \end{corollary} Computations with SageMath \cite{sagemath} suggest that few isomorphism types of Bruhat intervals arise as odd diagram classes.
+Theorem~\ref{thm:bruhat} has the following stronger consequence. \begin{corollary} Every odd diagram class $\Perm_n(D)$ is an antichain in right weak order. \end{corollary}

+\begin{proof} We denote by $\leq _R $ the right weak order and by $\lcov _R $ the corresponding covering relation.
+Suppose $u\sim v$ and $u\leq_R v$.
+Then $u$ cannot be covered by $v$, so there exists $w$ such that $u\lcov_R w \leq_R v$.
+Since the same chain of relations holds in Bruhat order as well, by Theorem~\ref{thm:bruhat} this implies $w\sim u$, which is impossible. \end{proof} Computations with SageMath \cite{sagemath} suggest that few isomorphism types of Bruhat intervals arise as odd diagram classes.
 Moreover, based on evidence for $n\leq 10$, we formulate the following. \begin{conjecture} $\Perm_n(D)$ is rank-symmetric for any odd diagram $D$. \end{conjecture} Bruhat intervals arising as odd diagram classes are not, however, self-dual in general.
 For example, if $D= \{ (1,1),(1,2),(1,3),(1,5),(2,4),(3,1),(3,2),(3,3),(5,2),(5,3),(7,3)\}$ and $n=9$ then $\Perm_9(D)=[654172839,958172634]$ and one can check that this interval is not self-dual.

 \begin{ackn} This research was supported by the Swedish Research Council under grant no.\ 2016-06596 while the authors visited the Institut Mittag-Leffler in Djursholm, Sweden during the program ``Algebraic and enumerative combinatorics'' in~2020.
 FB was partially supported by the MIUR Excellence Department Project CUP~E83C18000100006.
 AC would like to thank Tobias Rossmann for help with some computations.
-Research of BT was partially supported by Simons Foundation Collaboration Grant for Mathematicians 277603, a University Research Council Competitive Research Leave from DePaul University, and a DePaul University Faculty Summer Research Grant. \end{ackn}
+Research of BT was partially supported by Simons Foundation Collaboration Grant for Mathematicians 277603, a University Research Council Competitive Research Leave from DePaul University, a DePaul University Faculty Summer Research Grant, and NSF Grant DMS-2054436.
+The authors would like to thank the anonymous referees for their careful reading of the manuscript and helpful comments and suggestions. \end{ackn}